JSorngard/zalgo_codec/codec/README.md

 ## Explanation
 Characters U+0300–U+036F are the combining characters for unicode Latin.
 The fun thing about combining characters is that you can add as many of these characters as you like to the original character and it does not create any new symbols, it only adds symbols on top of the character.
 It's supposed to be used in order to create characters such as `á` by taking a normal `a` and adding another character to give it the mark (U+301, in this case).
 Fun fact, Unicode doesn't specify any limit on the number of these characters.
 Conveniently, this gives us 112 different characters we can map to, which nicely maps to the ASCII character range 0x20 -> 0x7F, aka all the non-control characters.
 The only issue is that we can't have new lines in this system, so to fix that, we can simply map 0x7F (DEL) to 0x0A (LF).
 This can be represented as `(CHARACTER - 11) % 133 - 21`, and decoded with `(CHARACTER + 22) % 133 + 10`.

+## Executable

+The crate also contains a small program that lets you test the codec by encoding/decoding text and files.
+if you want to install it from crates.io you can do so with `cargo install zalgo-codec --features binary`.
+You can also optionally enable the `gui` feature to give the program a GUI mode.

 ## Links
 The crate is based on the encoding and decoding functions [originally written in Python](https://github.com/DaCoolOne/DumbIdeas/tree/main/reddit_ph_compressor) by Scott Conner.
 They were first presented in [this post](https://www.reddit.com/r/ProgrammerHumor/comments/yqof9f/the_most_upvoted_comment_picks_the_next_line_of/ivrd9ur/?context=3) together with the above explanation.